dgmouris/zero_to_api/README.md

 admin.site.register(CatBreed)

 ```
-    This makes it so that you can add rows to your table via the admin.
+This makes it so that you can add rows (data) to your models (in this context read: database tables) via the admin.

 - now go back and run your server and login to the admin page (http://localhost:8000/admin/)
     - you should see `Cat` and `CatBreed` models included.